gibsjose/cpp-cheat-sheet/Data Structures and Algorithms.md

 #### 5.1.1 Class Declaration (`.h` file)
 Here's a simple class representing a polygon, a shape with any number of sides.

 The class *declaration* typically goes in the `.h` file.
-The *declaration* gives the class name, declares the members and methods, declares which members/methods are public, private, or protected ()
+The *declaration* gives the class name, any classes it may extend, declares the members and methods, and declares which members/methods are public, private, or protected.
 ```c++
 class Polygon {